Facing Prejudice: All American Boys

 Key Questions

-• What is the meaning of the word "peaceably" as used in the First Amendment?
-What kind of assembly is permitted?
-What kind of assembly is not protected by the First Amendment?
+• What is the connotation of the word "peaceably" as it is used in the First Amendment?
+What is its impact on the meaning of the First Amendment?
+(The Constitution of the United States)

 Exit Ticket